landewill/IS477/README.md

 **Retrieval Method**: API access requires free registration at collegefootballdata.com.
 Data was fetched using Python requests library with appropriate rate limiting (60 requests/minute) to comply with API terms.

 **Ethical and Legal Constraints**:
 - **Licensing**: CFBD Terms of Service explicitly prohibit redistribution of their data.
 Users must fetch data directly from the API.
+Data is provided through the Box link in the release as well, and this is the prefered method for grading.
 - **Attribution**: CFBD requires citation in any publications or projects using their data.
-- **Commercial Use**: Free tier is for educational/personal use; commercial applications require separate licensing.
+- **Commercial Use**: Free tier is for educational/personal use.
-- **Impact on This Project**: CFBD data files are excluded from version control via `.gitignore` and hosted separately on Box.com for academic evaluation purposes only.
-Complete reproduction requires obtaining a free API key and running the data acquisition scripts (see `notebooks/API_CFBD.ipynb`) or downloading from the provided Box.com link.

 **Citation**:
 ```